montlaur/montlaur.github.io/_retrospective/2021-05-04-avant-le-déluge.md

   **(Before the Flood)**

-  The painter evokes the omens of the war which changed the course of his life.
-The carefree student became a soldier: he got to know blood, death, fire.
-These elements are found in this abstract but very expressionist painting

-  One can see the head of a man, with flaming hair, the black sky is on fire.
-Disaster is coming.
+  The painter evokes the omens of the war which changed the course of his life: the carefree student-painter has become a soldier, he has discovered combat, blood, fire, death, chaos.
+It is this chaos that he represents in this abstract but so expressive painting.
+The shapes and contours are difficult to define, they seem to hide a head with flaming hair, the sky is black on one side, it is on fire on the other.
+We see no optimism, but just the reality of horror to come.
 description-ru: >-
   **(Перед потопом)**